-NASA starts 45-day signaling period for Mars rover | EarthSky.org
+NASA to continue signaling Opportunity rover on Mars | EarthSky.org

 — Spirit and Oppy (@MarsRovers) September 11, 2018

-Tempers have flared a bit during this period of silence for the rover.
+Tempers flared a bit over these months of silence for the rover.
 When NASA first announced it would give the rover 45 days to wake up, Mike Seibert, a former flight director and rover driver for Opportunity who is no longer at JPL, is one of several who said publicly that time period was too short.
 He commented that JPL attempted active listening for Spirit, the twin of Opportunity, for 10 months in 2010 and 2011 when that rover stopped transmitting before giving up.

 You have to be kidding me.
 45 days after a Tau of 1.5.
 This can't be based on any real analysis of the situation.